 Cable giant Comcast Corp. on Thursday unveiled details of its upcoming wireless mobile service amid growing convergence and a battle between pay TV and phone companies for on-the-go consumers.

-Midyear the company will launch the mobile offering packaged with TV and home internet services for between $45 and $65 per month for subscribers who are Comcast internet customers.
+Midyear the company will launch the mobile offering packaged with TV and home internet services between $45 and $65 per month for subscribers who are Comcast internet customers.
 The service will tap into Comcast Xfinity apps in allowing viewing of up to 200 live TV channels and 40,000 on-demand movies and shows.

 "The simplicity of the offer lends itself to a digital-first experience at a very efficient cost-to-serve," Comcast CFO Mike Cavanagh told analysts.

 He added that the service, dubbed Xfinity Mobile, was priced to be profitable for Comcast.
-"We've got a business that's got tremendous momentum - the core cable business. … We like the business we have; we're not looking to subsidize a new effort," said Cavanagh during an analyst presentation.
+"We've got a business that's got tremendous momentum - the core cable business. … We like the business we have; we're not looking to subsidize a new effort," Cavanagh said during an analyst presentation.

 Comcast executives outlined their mobile plans to challenge phone giants like AT&T, which has agreed to acquire Time Warner for $85.4 billion, and Verizon as they roll out pay TV-style online services, such as DirecTV Now, launched late in 2016.